 The rustling of the tall pine trees, the glimmering lake surrounded by woodland, and the pleasant atmosphere of tranquillity characterize the village near Pinki, where several private houses have been created, based on the same concept, and yet each one has its own character.
 For several years now the owner of the house has been living here with her family.
 At first, they settled in and organized their living space, and then turned to the garden.
 The owner had already got some ideas for the garden; it had to have the wildness of the Latvian meadows, with their seasonal variability characteristic of our nature, while at the same time being easy-maintenance.

 Two architectonic elements dominate in the garden, – a rigid house, consisting of different planes and protrusions of various heights, and a white monolith wall instead of a fence, separating the garden from the woodland.

 The basic structure of the garden is an extension of the architecture of the house; – geometric shapes and straight lines frame the beds and define the garden areas.
 Hedges, planted at various heights, continue the motif of the protrusions of the house, marking the contours of the garden.

-Near the kitchen terrace there is a kitchen garden with rusted raised herb beds and a small garden shed.
-Espalier fruit trees stand out against the white background of the wall, and the soft fruit plants provide both a crop and some privacy from the neighbours.
+Near the kitchen terrace, there is a kitchen garden with rusted raised herb beds and a small garden shed.
+Espalier fruit trees stand out against the white background of the wall, and the soft fruit plants provide both a crop and some privacy from the neighbors.
 The orchard is nearby, too, with a mown path leading through it from the terrace to the kitchen garden.

 |Year:||2015 - 2017|